 Vara Ganapati is regarded as the 18th among the 32 different forms of Ganapati.
-The word ‘Varam’ or ‘Vara’ means ‘a boon’ or ‘boons’.
-Vara Ganapati thus, happens to be ‘the Lord who gives boons’ or simply, ‘a boon giver’.
+The word ‘Varam’ or ‘Vara’ means ‘a boon’ or ‘boons.’
+Vara Ganapati thus happens to be ‘the Lord who gives boons’ or simply, ‘a boon-giver.’
 Vara Ganapati is a rare form, as he is seen with his consort Shakti, also known as Pushti Devi, seated on his left lap, and holding a flag and a lotus.
-This Ganapati is red in complexion, and just like his father Shiva, has three eyes and a crescent moon in his crown.
+This Ganapati is red in complexion, and just like his father Lord Shiva, has three eyes and a crescent moon in his crown.
 He also has four hands.
-While his main left hand goes around his spouse’s waist, the other three hands are holding a dish made of honey, a noose and an Ankusa, the elephant goad, in them.
-His trunk is curled to the right, and holds a Rathna Kumbha, a pot full of jewels.
+While his main left hand goes around his spouse’s waist, the other three hands are holding a dish made of honey, a noose and an Ankusa (elephant goad), in them.
+His trunk is curled to the right and holds a Ratna Kumbha (pot full of jewels).

 Chanting the Vara Ganapati mantra with faith, can be an effective means of propitiating the powerful Lord.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.